 Unless the context indicates otherwise, references to Decisions and Orders in this order are to water-right decisions and orders of the State Water Board and its predecessors.

 This USGS gauge is located on the South Fork Eel River, 10.8 miles downstream of the authorized point of diversion in License 3404 and Permit 20789.
 (See attached Figure 1.)
-Although the 2012 LSAA does not state whether the 0.75-cfs limit or the 10-percent limit applies at low flows, we assume that the 10-percent limit applies when it would limit authorized diversions to less than 0.75 cfs.
+Although the 2012 LSAA does not state when the 0.75-cfs limit applies and when the 10-percent limit applies, we assume that the 10-percent limit applies when river flows are less than 7.5 cfs, when it would limit authorized diversions to rates less than 0.75 cfs.

 In response to the Division’s November 11, 2019 Notice of Petitions, 27 people filed letters supporting the petitions.
 (See section 2.6.)

+None of the findings in this order are based on policy statements, which are not evidentiary.
+(See Cal.
+Code Regs., tit.
+23, § 648.1, subd. (d).)
+This order just refers to these policy statements to support the general conclusion that the Board’s approval of Garberville SD’s petitions is in the public interest.

 Although section 2.6 discusses the 2016 Humboldt County EIR for the Southern Humboldt CP project, the proposed project described and analyzed in that EIR did not include proposed extensions of Garberville SD water service to Southern Humboldt CP, and the 2019 Humboldt LAFCo CEQA Addendum was not an addendum to that EIR.
 We therefore do not rely on the 2016 EIR for the Board’s CEQA compliance for this order.